 Laced shoes like this product also benefit from more structure that allows them to keep their shape longer as well as enables the laces to be replaced if they become damaged as opposed to slip-on shoes wherein if the collar becomes loose, the entire shoes become useless.

 Despite getting more from this pair of shoes, it remains incredibly lightweight at only 8.3 ounces due to its mesh and synthetic construction.
 This helps it retain some of its flexibility as well as ensures the users that walking for longer periods won’t give them the feeling that their shoes are hindering them.

 With a footbed designed with a focus on pressure points combined with a Rezorb platform, there is greater cushioning on the bottom of your feet for greater comfort.

 What We Like

-Some of the most notable features of this shoes that we truly love are their:
+Some of the most notable features of these shoes that we genuinely love are their:

 - Ankle support: The increased ankle support is a huge plus when you’re looking for a walking shoe that can cope with a greater variety of terrain.

 - Laced design: Being designed in a sports style also allows room for additional padding not only to increase the user’s comfort but also create a better and more secure fit.
 This secure feeling is also aided by the laced design as users can appropriately adjust the tightness of the shoe.

 - Color choices: There’s a good level of color options available, allowing the users to select a shoe that best matches their personality.